strid3r21/Bee-Motion/Code/Micro-Python/Firmware/README.md

 esptool --chip esp32s2 --port COMxxx erase_flash
 ```

-Now flash the firmware on to the board using one of the options below.
+## Now flash the firmware on to the board.

 ### Linux
 ```bash